osandadeshan/cucumber-selenium-java-web-automation-demo/README.md

 **1. Register your features in the CSV**

-Add a row for every feature file in `planned-automation-tests.csv`:
+Add a row for every feature file in `src/test/resources/features/planned-automation-tests.csv`:

 ```csv
 Feature,Planned Automation Test Count